innomotics/sealpack/OSS_checklist.md

 * [x] The Git history of the repository is clean, e.g. no orphaned branches, committed binaries or temporary commits.
 * You have verified that your code **does not contain** any of the following information:
     * [ ] Siemens department identifiers (org codes)
+      * LDA is still named, because "lda-portal" is the name of the organization
     * [x] Names of Siemens products or projects, or the corresponding release numbers and their release dates
     * [x] Configuration information for real IT environments, such as server names, IP addresses, login information, passwords or private keys.
     * [x] Names of Siemens employees other than the authors